Gymnastic rings are one of the best pieces of equipment you can own. You can create a ton of workouts from the comfort of your own home.

 After you have completed your 30 seconds of double-unders or single jumps rest 1-2 minutes and repeat the circuit.
 Continue until you have completed 4 total circuits or 4 sets of each exercise.

-You can make these exercises harder by adding a weight vest, holding dumbbells between your legs while doing dips and pull-ups, or by slowing down the tempo of each exercise.
+You can make these exercises harder by adding a weight vest, or by holding dumbbells between your legs.
+You can also slow the tempo down.
 For example, when performing the ring dip try slowing down the pace at which you lower yourself.
 Count 3-5 seconds (or more) while lowering yourself down before pressing out of the movement.

 These resources also have great tutorials and information for the beginner all the way to the advanced.
 They also provide great tutorials for more advanced moves like the muscle-up, front and back lever, and the iron cross (Vince Vaughn style).

-Gymnastic ring training can be a great way to add some awesome variety, create new challenges, and make getting in a workout at home or while traveling easy peezy.
+Gymnastic ring training can be a great way to add some variety to your training.
 If you’re looking to mix up your workouts a bit or are finding it tough to CREATE time for your health I’d think about picking up a pair.

 GYMNASTIC RINGS: LEVEL 1